linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks.md

 ## Summary and discussion

-In these benchmarks, designed to mimic a real-world application, we saw Linkerd dramatically outperform Istio while maintaining a resource cost that is many orders of magnitude smaller at the critical data plane level.
+In these benchmarks, designed to mimic behavior in a real-world scenario, we saw Linkerd dramatically outperform Istio while maintaining a resource cost that is many orders of magnitude smaller at the critical data plane level.
 At the highest throughput evaluated, we saw Linkerd consume 1/9th the memory and 1/8th the CPU at the data plane, while delivering 75% of the additional median latency and less than 1/5th the additional maximum latency of Istio.

 Benchmarking is as much art as science.
 In these experiments, we made a conscious choice to stick to the Kinvolk benchmark framework as published.
 In